 Negative HIV-1/-2 antigen and antibody screening test results usually indicate absence of HIV-1 and HIV-2 infection.
-However, such negative results do not rule-out acute HIV infection.
-If acute HIV-1 infection is suspected, detection of HIV RNA (HIVQU / HIV-1 RNA Quantification, Plasma) or HIV proviral DNA (PHIV / HIV-1 Proviral DNA Qualitative Detection by PCR, Blood) is recommended.
+However, such negative results do not rule out acute HIV infection.
+If acute HIV-1 infection is suspected, detection of HIV RNA (HIVDQ / HIV-1 RNA Detection and Quantification, Plasma) is recommended.

 Reactive HIV-1/-2 antigen and antibody screening test results suggest the presence of HIV-1 and/or HIV-2 infection, but it is not diagnostic for HIV infection and should be considered preliminary.
 Reactive result of this assay does not differentiate among reactivity with HIV-1 p24 antigen, HIV-1 antibody, and HIV-2 antibody.
 Diagnosis of HIV infection must be based on results of supplemental tests, such as HIV-1/-2 antibody differentiation test (automatically reflexed on all samples with reactive screen test results at an additional charge), HIV-1 antibody confirmation by Western blot, and HIV-2 antibody confirmation.
 See these individual tests for interpretation of their results.